Trek the Inca Trail to Machu Picchu

 Sleeping bags and mattresses are not included, so we recommend you either bring your own, (a compact three-season sleeping bag) or rent one once you arrive.

 During your Inca Trail trek, 6 breakfasts, 4 lunches & 3 dinners will be included, all cooked by your travelling chef.
-You should allow USD 80-120 for food not included.

 Please Note: Hot water shortages and power outages can be fairly common in Peru (even in upgraded hotels and private homes) so we ask for your patience if you encounter this unavoidable problem at any time during your trip.